zingchart/zingchart-vue/README.md

 The theme or 'defaults' object defined by ZingChart.
 More information available here: https://www.zingchart.com/docs/api/themes

+### modules [string or array] (optional)
+An option to add the name of modules being loaded, into ZingChart's render object.
+Necessary for certain modules including the 'scalableYAxis'.

 ## Events

 All zingchart events are readily available on the component to listen to.
 For example, to listen for the 'complete' event when the chart is finished rendering: